polybar/polybar-scripts/polybar-scripts/openweathermap-detailed/README.md

 It shows icons, temperatures and text for the current weather.
 The script can be easily modified to display a forecast.
 Look at the commented out line.

 If `CITY` is left empty, the location is retrieved via the Mozilla Location API.
+An ID must be specified here.
+For example ID of Berlin is `2950159`.

 Change these values: